 Hey guys!
 Since last week’s post was a bit of a downer, I decided to change it up a bit.
-Paul and I have now gone on several road trips with Lilly and I wanted to share some tips and tricks with everyone on how to make it an efficient and relatively easy experience.
+Paul and I have now gone on several road trips with Lilly and I wanted to share some tips and tricks how to make traveling with a baby an efficient and bearable experience.

 - Travel bassinet or Pack ‘n Play (unless there’s already one where you’re going)

 - Several bottles (if you’re bottle feeding) – the more bottles you bring, the less you have to wash them 🙂

 - Formula (if you aren’t breastfeeding) – I always like to buy a new canister for the trip so I know we won’t run out.

 - A few more bibs than you think you’ll need.
 Lilly’s the messiest eater and having too many bibs is better than too few.

 - At least 2 outfits for each day in case of spit up or blowouts (Paul and I just end up bringing all of the onesies we own)